openharmony/docs/en/readme/test.md

     	    // Set a teardown function, which will be called after each test case.
     	}
     	```
-	    > **Note**: When defining a test suite, ensure that the test suite name is the same as the target to build and uses the upper camel case style.
+	    > **NOTE**: When defining a test suite, ensure that the test suite name is the same as the target to build and uses the upper camel case style.

     5. Add implementation of the test cases, including test case comments and logic.
 	    ```